 Instead, do use transparency to inform consumers of all the ingredients contain in your product, as usually people already know what they are allergic to.

 It’s important to understand that consumers need to be aware that certain substances can cause allergic reactions, so add on the package that they should always test the product on small area first.
-This is why I find the term allergen free misleading.

-Natural.
-Does not say much about your product unless you provide examples of support.
 Why do you call your ingredients natural?
-Is it because they origin from plants?
-How are they being processed?
+Is it because they origin from plants even?
+How have they being processed?

 Interestingly, there is a certification for natural cosmetics.
 It is provided by Ecocert organization and allows you to display the symbol “Ecocert -Natural cosmetic” on product packaging.
 For the natural cosmetic label, a minimum of 50% of all plant-based ingredients in the formula and a minimum of 5% of all ingredients by weight must come from organic farming.
 Here is the link for more information : http://www.ecocert.com/en/natural-and-organic-cosmetics

 To make things easier, another possibility is to claim that the product is “made with organic ingredients”.
 In this case, it must contain at least 70% organic ingredients, but you won’t be able to display the USDA organic seal.
 In addition, the product would need to be certified by an USDA agent whose name and address must be displayed on the package.
 Due to higher standards set by the USDA, I recommend you to apply for an Ecocert Organic certification instead.The major difference between the two is that the USDA never really developed standards for organic cosmetics like Ecocert did.
 In fact, USDA organic certification was born for agricultural products only.

 Patent pending.
-A patent doesn’t really protect your product from being copied by the competition, but you can use “patented” or “patent pending formula” as marketing tools.
-I always discourage my clients from trying to get patents on cosmetics because even if you think your product is unique, it is most likely not.
+A patent doesn’t really protect your product from being copied by the competition, but you can use “patented” or “patent pending formula” as marketing tool.
+I always discourage my clients from trying to get patents on cosmetics because even if you think your product is unique,most likely it is not.
 Consequently, your application will be denied and you will not be able to use the claim “patent pending” anymore.

 Made in the USA.
 It is illegal for companies to buy products from another country (e.g. China) then repackaging and label them as “Made in the USA”.
 For a product to be called Made in the USA or claimed to be of domestic origin without qualifications or limits on the claim, the product must be “all or virtually all” made in the U.S.

-Problem is, there is no evidence these ingredients are unsafe.
-Consequently, it is an unfair denigration of “legal” ingredients.
+Problem is, there is no scientific evidence these ingredients are harmful.
+Consequently, it could be considered an unfair denigration of “legal” ingredients.
 Nevertheless, as mentioned above, you should always try to put your values in your product.
 This means that if you are a firm believer that something is harmful (and target people with your same beliefs), then you should definitely specify that you intentionally left it out.

 As a general rule when dealing with marketing claims, make sure you consider the following: